 What do you think?
 Are employers overstepping themselves by checking up on their staff?
-Or are their actions justified considering the costs that sick or absent employees create for SMEs?
-It is certainly a sensitive subject for employers and employees alike and can cause serious tension in the workplace.
+Or are their actions justified considering the costs that sick or absent employers create for SMEs?
+It is certainly a sensitive subject for employers and employees alike and at a time when most SMEs are feeling the pinch, it can cause serious tension in the workplace.

 So what should employers do when they suspect their employees are not genuinely sick?
 And what rights do employees have to be taken at face value?

 The most important thing for any employer is to have a sick leave policy in place and ensure that your employees are aware of it.
 It is up to the employer to decide their own policy and the contract of employment should clearly state your policy regarding sick leave.